schaap/backup-bundle/README.md

 Restoring bundles from a directory is done bundle by bundle.
 Whenever a bundle is successfully restored all other bundles will be attempted again, so as long as all necessary bundles are in the directory they will all be restored.
-For optimization purposes the bundles in a directory are ordered by their filename, which is optimal for a directory of bundles created with the `--timestamped` option.
+For optimization purposes the bundles in a directory are ordered by their filename, which is optimal for a directory of bundles created with the `--timestamp` option.
+This behavior can be altered with the `--strict-order` option.

 If `REPO` does not exist yet, it is created and intialized as a git repository.